 Why You Should Use Links on Instagram

 Instagram has seen a meteoric rise since it first launched in 2010.
-As recently as June 2018, this photo and video sharing network boasted one billion monthly users.
-This has naturally made it a desirable outlet for marketers, and anyone else who wants to spread the word about their brand or website.
+As recently as January 2020, this photo and video sharing network boasted one billion monthly users.
+This has made it a desirable outlet for marketers and anyone else who wants to spread the word about their brand or website.

 The problem is that, up until recently, Instagram has been notoriously hesitant when it comes to enabling links.
 Even now, it's not possible to add links directly to your posts through comments or post descriptions, even though this is something that has been possible on other social networks for a long time.

-However, there are still ways to incorporate links into your business' Instagram profile, and they're well worth looking into.
-Many Instagram users follow brands specifically to find out about new products and offers, for example, and advertisements have proven especially successful with users in the 16-34 age range.
+However, there are still ways to incorporate links into your company's Instagram profile, and they're well worth looking into.
+Many Instagram users follow brands specifically to find out about new products and offers, and advertisements have proven especially successful with users in the 16-34 age range.
 The key is knowing how to encourage those users to check out your key marketing links.

 How to Use Links Effectively on Instagram (3 Easy Methods)